Prodrive Racing Australia has a new name but the goals are the same

 Ahead of 2018 V8 Supercars season, the team changed its name to Tickford Racing, continuing to run four Ford Falcons in the Australian premier racing competition.

 The team based in Campbellfield, Victoria, was founded in 2003 when the British motorsport and advanced engineering group Prodrive purchased Glenn Seton Racing team.
 The first step was renaming the team to Ford Performance Racing.
 The idea was the promotion of the Melbourne-based manufacturer Ford Performance Vehicles which was owned by Prodrive.

 Ambitious project had a slow start

 The new team has big ambitions.
 The program was expanded and FPR fielded three cars instead of only one.
 Glenn Seton, Craig Lowndes, and David Besnard were the drivers in the team’s first year which was marked by Craig’s win at Phillip Island Circuit.
 Lowndes finished 5th in the standings what was a solid achievement for the start.

-In 2004 Ford Performance Racing reduced the program to two cars, driven by Lowndes and Seton.
+In 2004, Ford Performance Racing reduced the program to two cars, driven by Lowndes and Seton.
 However, that season was really poor for the team.
-Even after taking the 2nd place at Bathurst, Seton and Lowndes couldn’t be happy with their final results as they finished 15th and 20th respectively.
+Even after taking the second place at Bathurst 1000, Seton and Lowndes couldn’t be happy with their final results as they finished 15th and 20th respectively.

 Both drivers left the team in 2005.
 Greg Ritter and Jason Bright were brought as the replacements.
 Bright had a solid campaign and finished 9th in the final standings, while Ritter struggled and was replaced with David Brabham for the last two rounds.
 FPR finished 8th in the Teams’ Championship that year.